BART KESNER

 When traveling, working offsite, or simply meandering around the house (which perfectly describes life since 2020!), I'm grabbing from the items below if I'm not using a corporate issued laptop (which is frequently the case).

-I finally upgraded my beloved 2015 12.9 in, iPad Pro, 128GB to the new 2021 M1 model of the same size and storage capacity.
-While working fabulously for so long, it was finally starting to show its age and was time to move on.
-Even though the form factor is quite familiar, the new iPad Pro does take a bit getting used to.
+I've been using an iPad since the second model was released back in 2011.
+I've upgraded many times since then and currently use a 2021 12.9 in. iPad Pro, 128GB.
 Now, for the folks who still think an iPad isn't necessarily a true laptop replacement, I agree.
 However, it absolutely is a worthy alternative limited only by app developers not taking advantage of what the hardware can do.
 This iPad coupled with the Apple Magic Keyboard and Apple Pencil, can handle just about everything I throw at it particularly given my cloud based workflow.

 Finally, depending on the circumstances, I use two bags to carry all this when needed.
 I'm either using the more traditional blue Brenthaven Collins Slim Brief Bag, or as is more often the case the more casual Nylon Commuter Backpack by Everlane in dark grey crosshatch.
 Each are lightweight, stylish, and have just the right amount of pockets without being bulky (unfortunately, neither are currently available).